ilyacarey/illumina_library_extracter/README.md

 -a script to count the frequency of each sequence in each bin

-The final outputs .tsv files with sequence frequency counts per bin, as well as a .tsv with all the bins merged.
+The final outputs are .tsv files with sequence frequency counts per bin, as well as a .tsv with all the bins merged.
 A multiqc report is also generated.